Team40Proposal/Team40Proposal.github.io/README.md

 The minimum distance was selected to reduce the number of points that were considered as noise yet increase the silhouette score.
 The number of clusters was selected in the same way.
 At the end, 14% of the items were considered noise.

+#### CNN Classification
+A convolutional neural network (CNN) was used such that an input image was given and a subcategory classification was the output.
+Much of the code was based on CS 6476 Assignment 4.
+Modifications were used to accommodate a pretrained ResNet34 model instead of a ResNet18 model and the architecture was changed to specify the training set to validation set ratio as well as accommodate color images instead of black-and-white images.

+The images for training and validation were sampled from a collection of ~130,000 images.
+Each subcategory had at most 500 images.
+If the subcategory did not have that many, all images from that subcategory was used.
+The training and validation set was split roughly into 70% and 30%.

+We used a pretrained resnet34 model, where we froze all the layers except for last fully connected layer.
+The last fully connected layer was modified such that the output dimensions was the number of subcategories.
+For the training, various transforms such as random horizontal flip, gaussian blur, random rotation, and random scaling were used for data augmentation.

 ## Results
 The results of this study focused on evaluating the performance of a machine learning model designed to predict the popularity of 3D models based on various product attributes.
 Two primary machine learning approaches, Random Forest and K-means clustering, were employed to assess attribute significance and optimal tag selection.

+### Popularity Score and Recommendation Score Calculation
+Popularity Score: This score was developed by integrating multiple user engagement metrics such as likes, comments, sentiment analysis, and tags to reflect overall user interest and engagement with the 3D models.

+Website-Based Recommendation Score: Separate from the popularity score, a recommendation score was calculated based on how frequently a model’s URL was recommended alongside other models on the platform.
+This score captures the model’s interconnectedness within the recommendation system of the website, providing insights into broader visibility and potential reach.

 ### Random Forest Regression
 The Random Forest model was trained on a dataset that included multiple popularity-driving features, such as likes, recommendations, comments, sentiment analysis, and product tags.
 At this stage the goal was to determine the proper parameter weight settings for the popularity score function based on correlation between different parameters and the output.\